-Prior to Color, I worked at the Chan Zuckerberg Initiative, where I spent most of my time building infrastructure for the CZID project (also known as IDseq); a lot of this work is available as open source in the SWIPE and czid-workflows repositories.
+Prior to Color, I worked at the Chan Zuckerberg Initiative, where I helped build infrastructure for the CZID project (also known as IDseq); a lot of this work is available as open source in the SWIPE and czid-workflows repositories.

 Before my industry career, I graduated from UC Berkeley with a triple major in computer science, mathematics, and statistics.
 I then went to grad school at Georgia Tech and graduated with a PhD in bioinformatics.
 My undergraduate research work was at Lawrence Berkeley Lab with Inna Dubchak and Mike Brudno.
 Together with Mike’s advisor Serafim Batzoglou, we created the first global multiple genome alignment of multiple large eukaryotic genomes.
 My graduate advisor was Joshua Weitz, and my thesis title was Algorithm development for next generation sequencing-based metagenome analysis.
 You can read more exciting details in my CV.
 But a lot of what I learned during my time in grad school, I actually learned at Black Knight Martial Arts.